Setting up Cluster Mesh¶

-- This guide and the referenced scripts assume that Cilium was installed using the Standard Installation instructions which leads to etcd being managed by Cilium using etcd-operator.
+- This guide and the referenced scripts assume that Cilium was installed using the Installation with managed etcd instructions which leads to etcd being managed by Cilium using etcd-operator.
 You can use any way to manage etcd but you will have to adjust some of the scripts to account for different secret names and adjust the LoadBalancer to expose the etcd pods.

 - Nodes in all clusters must have IP connectivity between each other.
 This requirement is typically met by establishing peering or VPN tunnels between the networks of the nodes of each cluster.

 - All nodes must have a unique IP address assigned them.
 Node IPs of clusters being connected together may not conflict with each other.

 - Cilium must be configured to use etcd as the kvstore.
 Consul is not supported by cluster mesh at this point.

 - It is highly recommended to use a TLS protected etcd cluster with Cilium.
 The

 server certificate of etcd must whitelist the host name